I would like to get breast implants but before i do i would like to know about breast augmentation prices. How much do breast implants cost?

 Promoted Local Answer Promoted local answers are based on Featured Doctor activity within your current location.

 The most expensive surgeon may or may not be the ideal surgeon for you.
 "Lowball" or discount pricing may often be an attempt to fill an empty O.R. schedule, which should be a concern.
 Or a very low price may not be the inclusive cost of surgery.

-In my practice, the price for breast augmentation is $7100.00 for Saline and $7900.00 for Silicone.
+In my Raleigh, NC Breast augmentation surgery practice, the price for breast augmentation is all inclusive but it depends on the type of implant used.
 This price includes all pre and post-operative visits, pain control pump, a body garment, board certified anesthesiologist, operating room charges., etc.

 When considering breast augmentation surgery, I believe that the most important question for a prospective patient to ask themselves is this: Am I seeking a natural-appearing result?
 If the answer is yes, then seek out a surgeon who has the same aesthetic sensibility that you have (and appropriate training and experience).
 And insist on seeing `before and after' photos.
 A lot of them.

 I want for my patient's appearance to make others think "Wow - what a great figure", not "I wonder who her plastic surgeon is".